kru01/ImageProcessing_NumPy/README.md

 - Any IDE, preferably VSCode.
 - Python 3.11 and Jupyter package.
   - Alternatively, the `.ipynb` file can be run on Google Colab or Anaconda.
-- Everything from the `Import libraries and essential functions` section of the notebook.
+- Everything from the `Import libraries` section of the notebook.

 ### Installation